 So we can say that there is always a chance that you will make a profit if you buy stocks when they are at a lower price as compared to their original value.
 If you buy stocks when they are overpriced, it will be very difficult for you to gain profit from the secondary market.

-Benefits of Investing in Secondary Market in Nepal
+Benefits of Investing in the Secondary Market in Nepal

 A secondary market is a place where investors and brokers trade stocks and other commodities.
 When people think about secondary markets, the first thing that comes to their mind is stocks because they are most commonly traded but there are also other types of secondary markets such as mutual funds and debentures.